Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

 Always remember that the first impression is the last!

 No Traffic for Not having a responsive layout

 This is one of the major reasons for lesser or no organic traffic, mobile-friendly pages that are responsive in all screen resolutions, cross-browser compatible, and use technology like AMP for blogs are likely to get more impressions and rank higher.

 If you ignore how your website looks on a mobile screen most likely you will lose traffic from search results.

 No Traffic as of Slow Pageload Speeds

 A visitor is most likely to leave your page.
-If the content loads slow, never loads or has errors, reasons can be many like not optimised images, poor hosting, weird server configuration, no use of CDN’s or in short no focus on the core web vitals.
+If the content loads slowly, never load, or has errors, the reasons can be many like not optimized images, poor hosting, weird server configuration, no use of CDN, or in short no focus on the core web vitals.

 Here is a list of many tools to check the performance of your website.